eepgwde/jspring0/spring0/xtra/docs/dev1.md

 The Spring Beans can initialize themselves by loading from properties files or databases.

+Spring can be bewildering the first time you use it.
+It does help to remember how it works.
+It uses the static main() method to carry out a ComponentScan, that will scan its own packages first.
+If it finds any @Configuration annotated classes, it will scan those.

 # This Application

 This spring0 application is a working example of Spring-Boot.
 To run it use